Skip to content

 These come in packets or in a pump.

-These are experimental in terms of dosages compared to the other tried and true methods.
-You can get them surgically implanted if your insurance covers it (or you are very wealthy).
-They let out a small dose of T each day and you don’t have to worry about missing a dose.
-They last about 3-6 months.
+These are more experimental in terms of dosages compared to the other more common methods.
+You can get them implanted if your insurance covers it (or if you’re very wealthy).
+Because they slowly dissolve and release testosterone over time, you don’t have to worry about missing a dose.

 Generally not available or very difficult to find from DIY sources.
 Also prohibitively expensive.
 Testosterone pills only exist in one form (testosterone undecanoate), and are usually not prescribed or used because they have very low bioavailability.
 The dosing schedule may also be inconvenient (taken 2-3 times a day).